Member Services Notice

 MarcelaC/iStock/Thinkstock

 These days, it seems like adults everywhere want to measure every step they take and every wink of sleep they get.
-From popular wristband fitness trackers to other wearables such as smartwatches, biometric clothing and earpieces that track sleep, heart rate, calories burned, steps and more, the quantified-self movement is hot.
+From wristband fitness trackers to other wearables such as smartwatches, rings, biometric clothing and earpieces, there are a variety of devices available to track sleep, heart rate, calories burned, steps and more.
+With the popularity of these devices, you may be wondering if you should get your kids one, too.

-Not all kids may be interested in wearing a fitness tracker.
-While it is better to focus on the fun of play rather than the analytics of activity, some kids may want to know and track their activity metrics.
-Before your child begins using a fitness tracker, be sure to discuss appropriate use and beware of warning signs of compulsive exercise, such as constant preoccupation with weight and exercise, skipping out on social activities and responsibilities to exercise, and feeling anxious or guilty when not able to exercise.
+It’s better to focus on making physical activity fun for kids rather than analyzing their activity.
+However, some kids and teens may want to know and track their activity metrics.
+Before your child begins using a fitness tracker, be sure to discuss appropriate use and beware signs of compulsive exercise, such as preoccupation with weight and exercise, skipping social activities to exercise, and feeling anxious or guilty when not able to exercise.

 Motivating Movement

-While they don't sense all activity (and at times sense too much), all fitness trackers have one thing in common: they motivate and encourage movement.
+While some are more efficient than others in capturing activity, all fitness trackers have one thing in common: They motivate and encourage movement.
 Kids might even see it as a game to track their progress throughout the day and compare it with friends.
-Some are now exploring opportunities to incorporate fitness trackers into the video game industry.
-For instance, kids might gain extra powers for play or rewards for activity done in real life.
+The video game industry also has been working on ways to incorporate fitness trackers into their products.
+For instance, kids might gain extra powers or rewards for physical activity done in real life.

 Age Matters

 Older kids tend to do better with fitness trackers.
 Younger children have a tendency to lose or forget things, such as passwords.
-Older children and teenagers are starting to take more responsibility for their health and well-being and may be more apt to keeping up with devices.
+Older children and teenagers are starting to take more responsibility for their health and well-being and may be more likely to keep up with devices.

 Tracking Food

-Most fitness trackers come with a mobile or web app to view progress and track food intake.
-Unlike the automatic activity tracking, entering every bite of food requires effort and may be too much to ask of a child, not to mention a behavior that could lead to disordered eating.
+Most fitness trackers come with a mobile or web app to view progress and track foods eaten.
+Tracking intake requires effort and may be too much to ask of a child.
+It also could lead to disordered eating.

 Potential Barriers